wafflepie/dotfiles/README.md

 Welcome to my dotfiles!
 Here are some points to help you decide if they are suitable for you.
 Do you...

-- ...want to have a beautiful terminal?
+- ...want a beautiful terminal?
-- ...need sane macOS defaults which are optimized for developers?
+- ...need sane macOS defaults optimized for developers?
-- ...desire many useful binaries, tools, presets and aliases?
+- ...desire useful binaries, tools, presets and aliases?
 - ...crave automatic setup of `brew`, `git`, `nvm`, `jenv`, symlinks and more?
-- ...demand effortless maintenance via the `dot` binary?
+- ...demand effortless maintenance?
-- ...wish to have an easy way to add additional config files and tools?
+- ...wish to have an easy way of adding more config files and tools?

 Then you've come to the right place!

 **WARNING:** My dotfiles contain a lot of stuff, most of which you probably don't need.
-Instead of using my dotfiles directly, you should:
+Instead of using my repository directly, you should do a couple of things:

 - Create a fork.
 - Review the code.
 Seriously.
 You've been warned.
 - Remove anything you do not want.
 Here's a couple of suggestions:
   - Open `topics/brew/Brewfile` and remove any packages you do not want.
-  - Remove topics you do not need.
-If you don't use Visual Studio Code, just remove the entire `topics/code` directory
+  - Remove any topics you do not need.
+If you don't use Visual Studio Code, remove the entire `topics/code` directory

 ## Installation